Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 If the underlying protocol allows direct communication between a citizen and the server, this method is called a **private channel**.
 Other methods, which allow other citizens to observe the communication, are **public channels**.

 The presence of private channels is not a prerequisite for using a given underlying protocol, though it presents challenges to anonymous voting.
 If private channels are present, the implementation SHOULD allow commands to be issued over them.
-If a command is received over such a channel, the reply MUST be on that same channel.
+If a command is received over such a channel, the reply MUST also be on a private channel.

-Decrees SHOULD be made on public channels.
+Decrees SHOULD be made on public channels, if available.
+Otherwise, they SHOULD be transmitted simultaneously to all participating citizens.

 ## Commands